marvin-j97/smoltable/docs/src/content/docs/guides/column-keys.md

 ## Default column

 The column qualifier can be omitted to access the default column (empty).
-For instance, we wanted to have a single column family that stores a title, the column would be accessed by `title:`.
+For instance, if we wanted to have a single column family that stores a title, the column would be accessed by `title:`.
 In that case, the `:` can be omitted: `title`.